 The beauty and major benefit of this KitBrix will be how simple and easy it will be to access and find organised kit fast.
 With a great design of pockets, compartments and areas within the bag that are designed for the cyclist.

+The second KitBrix bag will be my overnight bag and will contain my clothing and personal items for the two overnight stops and the travel back to the UK on the Sunday.
+Each will be easily identifiable using the great end panel signs.
 Additionally, my journey from the hotel to the start line and ride briefing will be simplified even further as my 2 x KitBrix's will be attached together for easy transport to the start line along with my bike.
 As the 'connecting zipping' feature is yet another innovative element of these great kit bags, allowing me to join the bags together as a single bag when required.

 DobiPak